c3lang/c3-ts-mode/README.md

 (setq c3-ts-mode-indent-offset 2)
 ```

-To enable all highlighting features, you might want to set the font-lock level to 4 (the default is 3):
+To enable all highlighting features, you might want to set `treesit-font-lock-level` to 4 (the default is 3):
 ```elisp
 (setq treesit-font-lock-level 4)
 ```

+## Notes
+- A special feature is that assignments (and updates via `++`/`--`) are highlighted accurately.
+  - If a variable or field is assigned, the variable name is highlighted.
+  - If a pointer dereference is assigned, the asterisk is highlighted.
+  - If an array index is assigned, the subscript brackets are highlighted (won't be visible with rainbow-delimiters though).
+- Indentation is tricky and has a bunch of edge cases - please submit an issue if you find a case where it doesn't work as expected.